-SMART-TD Minnesota State Legislative Director (SLD) Nick Katich along with the Minnesota State Legislative Board are proud to announce that at approximately the morning of May 24, Gov. Tim Walz has signed HF 2887, and a two-person crew minimum for freight trains is now officially the law of the land in the state.
+SMART-TD Minnesota State Legislative Director (SLD) Nick Katich along with the Minnesota State Legislative Board are proud to announce that the morning of May 24, Gov. Tim Walz has signed HF 2887, and a two-person crew minimum for freight trains is now officially the law of the land in the state.

 The massive transportation omnibus bill was passed by the state Legislature May 21st and, along with the minimum crew size provision mandating a crew of two, has infrastructure dollars to bring many more railroad jobs in passenger service to Minnesota.

 “The Minnesota Legislative Board began working on minimum crew size in 2015,” Katich said.
 “At that time, Phil Qualy was director, and I was his assistant.
 We passed it in the House once and the Senate once, but never together.”
 Katich was elected in May 2020 after Qualy’s retirement and continued the fight.

 The 2023 legislative session in Minnesota has been very fast-paced and intense.
 Minimum crew size began as its own bill in the Senate with a companion in the House.
 It was heard and passed through all committees with the railroads very actively opposing it.